kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 But that's an implementation detail specific to the Retrofit library.
 With other libraries, the API will be different, but the concept is the same:

-_Our code with `suspend` functions looks surprisingly similar to the "blocking" version.
+Our code with `suspend` functions looks surprisingly similar to the "blocking" version.
-It's readable and expresses exactly what we're trying to achieve._
+It's readable and expresses exactly what we're trying to achieve.

 The major difference with a blocking version is that instead of blocking the thread, we suspend the coroutine:

 ```
+block -> suspend
 thread -> coroutine
-block -> suspend
 ```

 Coroutines are often called light-weight threads.
 That means we can run code on coroutines similar to how we run code on threads.
-However, the operations that were blocking before (and had to be avoided because of that), can now suspend the coroutine instead.
+The operations that were blocking before (and had to be avoided because of that), can now suspend the coroutine instead.

 How can we start a new coroutine?